swap4ever/pr-templates/PR-TEMPLATE-2.md

-# 📝 Description
+# 📝 Description / Story Summary

 [Please provide a brief summary of your pull request.
-If it is a fix for a bug, please briefly describe the problem and the solution.
+If it is a fix for a bug, please briefly describe the problem and the solution.]
 If relevant:
-- Reference the related GitHub issue; e.g. "Fixes #333".
-- Add screenshots, flowcharts, etc.]

-# 🖥 API Changes
-[List any requirements that must be met for both internal and external API changes.]

-I have completed the following:
-- [ ] Received approval from both the frontend and backend teams for these change(s).
-- [ ] Updated the public / private API documentation to reflect these changes.
+- What's changed
+- Why
+- How

 # 🛫 Pre-flight checks
 [List any requirements that must be met and config changes that must be made **before** merging in this pull request.]